 Alternatively, restriction may cause an imbalance where one half of the pelvis is higher or lower than the other side.
 This imbalance, known as pelvic obliquity, may cause a mild corrective curve in the spine to keep your head upright.
 This is known as functional scoliosis, and this may cause pain and tightness in different areas of the spine.

-It’s important to know some basic anatomy of the lower portion of the spine and the pelvis in order to understand sacroiliac joint dysfunction.
+It’s important to know some basic anatomy of the pelvis and the lower portion of the spine in order to understand sacroiliac joint dysfunction.

-With SI joint dysfunction, the ligaments that support the SI joints and the surrounding musculature will also be affected.
+With sacroiliac joint dysfunction, the muscles surrounding the SI joints will also be affected.
 These muscles include, but are not limited to:

 With fixation of the SI joints, your hips need to move further or in a different pattern to create the normal range of motion required for walking or maintaining balance in other body positions.

-In addition to a painful, fixated joint and tight, painful muscles, the ligaments that support the SI joints will be mildly overstretched, and these will become tender or painful as well.
+In addition to a painful, fixated joint and tight, painful muscles, the ligaments that support the SI joints may also become hypertonic.
+These will become tender or painful as well.

 If you’re affected by sacroiliac joint dysfunction, you may experience one or more of the following symptoms: